JetBrains/Qodana/topics/qodana-yaml.md

 bootstrap: apt install <package_name>
 ```

-To run a script, save the `prepare-qodana.sh` script file to the project directory and specify execution in
+To run a script, save the `prepare-qodana.sh` script file in the project directory and specify execution in
 `qodana.yaml`:

 ```yaml